bmd007/FenceX/work-report/evaluation.md

 #### Result
 ![push-benchmarking-ongoing-2*4sec](/work-report/images/evaluation/ex11-benchmarking-ongoing-2per4sec.png)

-Now we increase the input rate and repeat pretty much (starting from 3 instances instead of 1) same experiments:
+### Repeat
+Now we repeat experiments 8 to 11 slightly different.
+Differences are:
+   * increased input rate
+   * after observing throughput with x number of instances, we kill the input rate, so that the buffered location updates get processed.
+When throughput reaches zero, we increase the number of instances and continue.
+It will make comparison of input rate with throughput more meaningful.
+   * We start with 3 instances of realtime-fencing (instead of 1)

 #### Experiment 12
 ##### Deployment view